Endotype: Disease entity

 Following again F. Gifford, in fact each of the previous definitions can include the aetiology or can be aetiologically agnostic.
 Other authors simply continue with the classification of Whitbeck, leaving just three kinds of definition (clinical, pathological and aetiological).

-It is important to note that a real-world definition is normally a hybrid between these above kinds, and an endotype should use all three of the descriptors - including aetiology - to ensure specificity.
+A real-world definition is normally a hybrid between these above kinds, and an endotype should use all three of the descriptors—including aetiology—to ensure specificity.